Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 With a cup sprayer though, acrylic paints are usually too thick to shoot through the gun, requiring thinning in advance.
-The problem with thinning acrylic is it dilutes the paint and reduces its durability.
+The problem with thinning acrylic is that can dilute the paint and reduce its durability.

 The sprayer you choose really depends on what you plan to coat the spindles with.
 If you use a thin, white pigmented lacquer, instead of paint, a cup sprayer is the best option, unless the particular unit you plan on using is capable of shooting acrylic paint without having to thin it much.